-By Water and Blood has been chosen as an honorable mention in the 2014 Writer's Digest Self-Published Book Awards!
+By Water and Blood has been chosen as an finalist in the 2014 Writer's Digest Self-Published Book Awards!

 She entered Nazi-occupied France in the summer of 1943, seeking only a worthy death in the service of a noble cause.
 She did not expect that her quest for death would, in the end, teach her how to live.